HydraMeshnet/developer-portal/glossary.md

 ## Proof of DID Control (Authentication and Authorization)

-To prove control over a DID, an entity has to prove control over a certain keypair (private and public key) by signing a one-time object (e.g. a Witness Request or a Witness Statement).
+To prove control over a DID, an entity has to prove control over a certain key pair (private and public key) by signing a one-time object (e.g. a Witness Request or a Witness Statement).

 To verify the signature, the relevant public key needs to be recovered from the signature.
 Validation then happens by verifying the signature (authentication) and then resolving the DID in question to its DID document and making sure the key used is authorized to act on behalf of the DID in this process (has the correct rights, authorization).
 If the DID Document mentions a KeyId instead of a public key, the public key used to validate the signature is hashed and compared with the KeyId.
 For example, impersonation and changing the access control rules are separated as different rights.
 Defining all possible rights is out of scope for this document.